eliovir/rust-examples/README.md

 [Rust Tasks and Communication]: http://static.rust-lang.org/doc/0.7/tutorial-tasks.html
 [Doc unit testing]: https://github.com/mozilla/rust/wiki/Doc-unit-testing

-## License

-Rust is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.

-These codes are distributed under the MIT license.

-See LICENSE for details.

 # Compile and running it

 You will need the version 0.7 of the rust compiler.